See below for answers to frequently asked questions regarding Kolbe’s Asynchronous courses.

 - Recitation: In certain courses, the student is given a prompt for a recorded response.
 It may be in a language course to assess pronunciation, or a humanities course to gauge the student's ability to organize and articulate a thesis.
 Recitations help prepare the student for further assessment in chapter tests or exams and form them in the art of speaking well.

-- Major Assignments: Every course has designated major assignments which may include chapter/unit tests, exams, labs, essays etc. Students are notified of these in advance in the weekly folder description and overview.
+- Major Assignments (MA): Every course has designated major assignments which may include tests, exams, essays, labs, essays or other major projects.
+Students are notified of these in advance in the weekly folder description and overview.

 How does my student turn in completed work?